 Designate devices — and back them up

 While you can install beta software on your primary Mac, iPhone, iPad, Apple Watch, and Apple TV, you risk rendering your devices inoperative.
-Before you do anything else, you're going to want to pick what devices you're going to install the betas on.
-Remember, it is not advisable to install a developer beta or public beta on your mainly-used device.
+So before you do anything else, you'll want to pick what devices you will install the betas on.
+Remember, installing a developer beta or public beta on your mainly-used device is not advisable.
 Choose wisely.

 Most important of all, back up your device before installing a beta.
 This will be most helpful if you run across a problem and having an archived backup is required for downgrading.